A state space for 3D Euclidean Yang-Mills theories: Introduction

 \begin{remark} The key conceptual assumption is the last one, which assumes that the sequence $\{\rconn^n\}_{n \geq 1}$ has local behavior like the GFF, uniformly in $n$.
 To see how this relates to the GFF, take $\alpha = 2$.
 Then the assumption says that the covariance functions of $\{\rconn^n\}_{n \geq 1}$ can only be as singular as $\metricspace(x, y)^{-1}$.
 Note that this is exactly the singularity for the Green's function in 3D, and the Green's function in 3D is covariance function of the 3D GFF (see, e.g., \cite[Section 3]{WP2020}).
 Therefore this assumption says that the covariance functions of $\{\rconn^n\}_{n \geq 1}$ can be as singular as the covariance function of the GFF.
 Because we are thinking of $\{\rconn^n\}_{n \geq 1}$ as a sequence of approximations to the Yang--Mills measure \eqref{eq:ym-measure}, this assumption is thus a mathematical formulation of the statement that Yang--Mills theories should have the same short distance behavior as the free field.
 Actually, since we allow $\alpha \in (5/3, 3)$ (and in particular, $\alpha \in (5/3, 2]$), we allow for short distance behavior which is even more singular than the free field, which may be easier to show. \end{remark}

 \begin{remark} The first assumption (of translation invariance) can always be ensured, because we can replace $(\rconn^n(x), x \in \threetorus)$ with $(\rconn^n(U + x), x \in \threetorus)$, where $U$ is a uniform random element of $\threetorus$ which is independent of $\rconn^n$.
 Note that the Yang--Mills theory \eqref{eq:ym-measure} is formally translation invariant, since the Yang--Mills action $\sym$ is translation invariant.
-The second to fourth assumptions are technical assumptions which are needed in the proof of Theorem \ref{thm:free-field-behavior-implies-tightness}; they essentially say that on a qualitative level, $\rconn^n$ is like a Gaussian field, in the sense that we have tail bounds and an approximate Isserlis' theorem (recall that Isserlis' theorem allows us to express the four-point functions of a Gaussian field in terms of its two-point functions). \end{remark}
+The second to fourth assumptions are technical assumptions which are needed in the proof of Theorem \ref{thm:free-field-behavior-implies-tightness}; they essentially say that on a qualitative level, $\rconn^n$ is like a Gaussian field, in the sense that we have tail bounds and an approximate Wick's theorem (where in contrast to the usual Wick's theorem, we only assume a bound on the four-point correlations in terms of the two-point correlations, as opposed to exact equality). \end{remark}

 Before we state Theorem \ref{thm:free-field-behavior-implies-tightness}, we need the following lemma.
 The proof is in Appendix \ref{section:measurability}.

 \begin{lemma} Let $\rconn = (\rconn(x), x \in \threetorus)$ be a $\lalg^3$-valued stochastic process with smooth sample paths.
 Define $\rvnldistspace \in \nonlineardistspace$ by $\rvnldistspace(t) := \Phi_t([\rconn])$ for $t > 0$.
 Then $\rvnldistspace$ is an $\nonlineardistspace$-valued random variable (i.e., it is measurable). \end{lemma}